ll4866/ll4866.github.io/_posts/2025-03-30-assignment-2.md

 | Dhows Arrived |
 |---------------|
 | ![Dhows Arrived](/assets/images/assignment-2/DhowsArrive.png) |

+<a href="/assets/csv/DAAH Assignment 2 Sheet - Dhows.csvv" download> Click here to download the CSV for Dhows</a>

 ## Conclusion
 This assignment has allowed us to learn more about AI, specifically its capabilities of doing humanities tasks.
 On first glance, we did not identify any major conclusions from our data.
 Rather than not having enough information, it lies at the point that nothing particularly ‘interesting’ surfaced from the shipping records.However, through closer inspection and contextual analysis, we were able to identify meaningful patterns—though these observations remain provisional and would require further research beyond our dataset to confirm.
 Zanzibar, in 1909, stood as a vital maritime trade hub in East Africa.
 Although under British colonial rule at the time, it maintained strong commercial ties with Arabian traders, particularly those from Oman.
 The high number of Zanzibar/British dhows indicates local dominance in maritime activity.
 We also took into account external influences that might affect the data, such as: